-TDS were proud to be awarded the contract to dismantle the TCP2 platform, it required an in-depth procurement process managed by Veolia Environmental Services, alongside Total Exploration & Production who were jointly engaged with Aker Kvaerner, as a main contractor, Veolia Environmental Services were subcontracted to Aker Kvaerner for the decontamination & deconstruction on land, of the Module Support Frame (MSF) to platform TCP2, including attached pancakes which was a framed module incorporated into the MSF.
+TDS were proud to be awarded the contract to dismantle the TCP2 platform, it required an in-depth procurement process managed by Veolia Environmental Services, alongside Total Exploration and Production who were jointly engaged with Aker Kvaerner, as a main contractor, Veolia Environmental Services were subcontracted to Aker Kvaerner for the decontamination and deconstruction on land, of the Module Support Frame (MSF) to platform TCP2, including attached pancakes which was a framed module incorporated into the MSF.

-Client: Total Exploration & Production
+Client: Total Exploration and Production

-Contract: Demolition, structural dismantling & asbestos
+Contract: Demolition, structural dismantling and asbestos

 Contract start/end date: 2008 – 2009